sudorandom/kmcd.dev/content/posts/2026/http1.1-from-scratch/index.md

 draft: false
 ---

 HTTP/1.1 has become synonymous with "HTTP/1" because it made several steps towards enabling the scale that the web was starting to experience in the late 1990s.
-It took the foundational concepts we explored in [HTTP/0.9](/posts/http0.9-from-scratch) and [HTTP/1.0](/posts/http1.0-from-scratch) and made several advancements and adjustments enable the web to scale for almost two decades.
+It took the foundational concepts we explored in [HTTP/0.9](/posts/http0.9-from-scratch) and [HTTP/1.0](/posts/http1.0-from-scratch) and made several advancements and adjustments that enable the web to scale for almost two decades.

 While newer protocols like `HTTP/2` and `HTTP/3` have since arrived with their own improvements, HTTP/1.1 remains a non-negotiable requirement... well, almost.
 There are a few who believe that it is time to [kill HTTP/1.1](https://http1mustdie.com/) and some believe it would immediately [reduce bot traffic](https://markmcb.com/web/selectively_disabling_http_1/).
 It has historically been the default transport for the web and the protocol that servers and clients fall back on.
 Its simplicity and power are why, even now, a massive portion of internet traffic flows over HTTP/1.1.